Philippe-Neveux/zenml-mlops-stack/src/infra/README.md

-# Terraform Infrastructure for ZenML MLOps Stack
+# Kubernetes Infrastructure with Terraform

-This Terraform configuration sets up a production-ready Kubernetes infrastructure on Google Cloud Platform (GCP) that supports ArgoCD and MLOps workloads.
+This Terraform configuration sets up a production-ready Kubernetes infrastructure on Google Cloud Platform (GCP) that supports ZenML and MLOps workloads.

 ## Architecture Overview